 How does lice start?
 A friend or coworker gets lice, or your child’s school sends home a note, and suddenly you can’t stop thinking about lice.
-How do you get lice?
+How do you get head lice?
 Do you have them?
 Does your child?
 How do you know?
 How do you prevent them?

 Familiarizing yourself with what causes head lice, symptoms, prevention measures, and treatment options (and learning how to separate lice fact from lice myth) will help you make the best decisions.

 What are lice?